Mission Values and Statements

 A site for serving was a constant problem, with no one wanting the clients the program served in their neighborhood.
 Meals were served on a rotating basis.
 Many properties were researched but none were found to be suitable for a permanent location.

 In 1997 the People’s Kitchen joined other community agencies at the Prado Day Center.
 The city and volunteers to meet the needs of the homeless developed this center cooperatively.
 The new location has not changed the mission of the People’s Kitchen to continue to feed the hungry, not just the homeless.
+The city then needed the property for mandated water treatment improvements.

 November 20, 2018 People’s Kitchen moved to the new homeless center at 40 Prado.